Candida Martinelli's Italophile Site

 architectural and natural background

-A Madonna by Leonardo Da Vinci, the women have faces very familiar to Da
+A Madonna by Leonardo Da Vinci

 A portrait sketch of an old man from one of Leonardo's sketch books,